About the JEAP Initiative

 conduct dissemination and outreach to the larger field

-The JEAP Initiative is a five-year project funded by the National Institute on Drug Abuse, and is a collaboration between the Oregon Social Learning Center, Sponsors Inc., and the Transitions to Adulthood Center for Research at the University of Massachusetts Medical School.
-Meet the team here.
+The JEAP Initiative is a five-year project funded by the National Institute on Drug Abuse, and is a collaboration between Chestnut Health System's Lighthouse Institute, Oregon Social Learning Center, and Sponsors, Inc. Meet the team here.
+The JEAP Initiative also is part of the Consortium on Addiction Recovery Science (CoARS), a collaboration of 11 projects focused on recovery support services.

 Over the course of five years, we are engaging in a variety of activities in order to advance the research on recovery support services.